How to Prevent Arthritis?

 Monitoring Joint Pain

 Early detection is very important in the prevention of arthritis.
-If you experience joint pain or stiffness, do not ignore it, as you may have arthritis.
+Persistent or recurrent joint pain or stiffness should be evaluated by a healthcare professional, as it can have multiple causes, including arthritis.
 Consult a healthcare professional early on to get a diagnosis and the necessary treatment and medication to curb it.

 Managing Stress